Parallel Order-Based Core Maintenance in Dynamic Graphs: Experiments

-\item[-] By using one worker, \texttt{OurR} does not always perform better than \texttt{JER}.
+\item[--] By using one worker, \texttt{OurR} does not always perform better than \texttt{JER}.
 This is because our method uses arrays to store edges, which can save space, while the join-edge-set-based method uses binary search trees to store edges.
-When deleting an edge $(u, v)$, \texttt{OurR} has to traverse all vertices of $u.\adj$ and $v.\adj$, while \texttt{JER} only need to traverse $\log |u.\adj|$ and $\log |v.\adj|$ vertices.
-That means \texttt{OurR} costs more running time than \texttt{JER} for deleting an edge from the graph.
+When deleting an edge $(u, v)$, \texttt{OurR} has to traverse all vertices of $u.\adj$ and $v.\adj$, while \texttt{JER} only needs to traverse $\log |u.\adj|$ and $\log |v.\adj|$ vertices.
+That means \texttt{OurR} has a higher running time than \texttt{JER} to delete an edge from the graph.